kdeldycke/awesome-engineering-team-management/readme.md

 - [Executives ratify decisions made on the spot](https://twitter.com/kdeldycke/status/1088001688722644992) - Refines the concept above adapting [Tolstoy's thesis to business](https://news.ycombinator.com/item?id=18089716).
 - [Army Leadership and the Profession](https://fas.org/irp/doddir/army/adp6_22.pdf) - Establishes and describes what leaders should be and do.
 - [US Air Force's Strategic Leadership Studies](http://leadership.au.af.mil/sls-skil.htm) - A reference of leadership's competencies and skills.
-- [What Only the CEO Can Do](https://hbr.org/2009/05/what-only-the-ceo-can-do) - TL;DR: “1.
+- [What Only the CEO Can Do](https://hbr.org/2009/05/what-only-the-ceo-can-do) - “1.
 Defining and interpreting the meaningful "outside" of the company; 2.
 Answering the two-part question: What business are we in and what business are we not in?
 3. Balancing sufficient yield in the present with necessary investment in the future; 4.
 Shaping the values and standards of the organization.”
 - [How CEOs Manage Time](https://hbr.org/2018/07/the-leaders-calendar) - A study on what CEO of large companies spent their time on, and how.
 Opens a new window into what leadership is all about and into its many components and dimensions.
 - [Operations and Internal Communication Strategies For Effective CEOs](https://www.sametab.com/blog/operations-and-internal-communication-strategies-for-effective-ceos) - After insisting on the importance of context and narratives, the author provide an interesting template (good for inspiration) of ritual and recurring internal communication devices.
 - [Regis McKenna's talk at Silicon Valley Leaders Symposium](https://youtu.be/5Z13NI0SuyA?t=2026) - “These are the things we (marketers) used to do with individuals and bodies.
 They've all become automated.
 The CIO is the marketing chief now.”